Mosul (2019 action film)

 Mosul is a 2019 Arabic-language American war action film written and directed by Matthew Michael Carnahan.
-The film is based on the 2016 Battle of Mosul, which saw Iraqi government forces and coalition allies defeat ISIS, who had controlled the city since June 2014.
+The film is based on the 2016 Battle of Mosul during War in Iraq, which saw Iraqi government forces and coalition allies defeat ISIS, who had controlled the city since June 2014.

 The film premiered at the 2019 Venice Film Festival and released on Netflix on November 26, 2020.